 Heavy, but easy to use.
-Weighing 45 pounds, the boxy HealthMate is relatively heavy compared with other air purifiers (it includes wheeled casters for easier moving).
+Weighing 45 pounds, the boxy HealthMate is relatively heavy compared to other air purifiers, but it includes wheeled casters for easier moving.
 Austin Air does offer a smaller model, the Austin Air HealthMate Jr. (*Est. $340) , which is designed for smaller rooms.
-Austin Air doesn't make any claims about the size of the rooms these filters can handle, but experts say it's between 200 and 650 square feet for the HealthMate and 110 to 225 square feet for the HealthMate Jr. The only real complaint we found about the HealthMate in expert and user reviews is the noise.
-The HealthMate registers about 50 decibels (about the same as quiet conversation) on its lowest speed, which some experts consider too loud for bedroom use, although several users say they have no problem sleeping or watching movies with the HealthMate running on low.
+Austin Air doesn't make any claims about the size of the rooms these filters can handle, but experts say it's between 200 and 650 square feet for the HealthMate and 110 to 225 square feet for the HealthMate Jr. A manual control knob adjusts this unit between its three speed settings.

 1. Allergy Buyers Club.com

-Review: Austin Air HealthMate, Contributors to Amazon.com
+Review: Austin Air HealthMate HM 400, Contributors to Amazon.com, As of July 2013